 - R04: Invalid Account Number – Checking account number submitted for processing is not correct

 To lower the number of administrative ACH returns, it is advisable to use dual account entry.
-This ensures clients accurately verify banking information to prevent processing errors
+This ensures that clients accurately verify banking information to prevent processing errors.

 Unauthorized Debit Entry ACH Return Codes